Skip to content

 // Output: true (4 >= 4)

-The min and max functions return the minimum or maximum value between two values, considering the order.
-These functions are particularly useful when you want to determine the smallest or largest value among multiple options.
+The Order.min and Order.max functions return the minimum or maximum value between two values, considering the order.

 1